gmofishsauce/ct/README.md

 **Important note:** when you're done with ChessTerrain, be sure and kill the server.
 This should kill Stockfish.
 If you don't, it will continue analyzing, which uses significant CPU and will quickly drain the battery on your laptop.
 In the future, the server will be more sensitive to loss of client connection and will include a configurable timeout.

 I'm curious for feedback on the display.

+### PGN playback

+When you get tired, click the PGN button.
+If you have a PGN file you can select it and it will play back slowly allowing about four seconds per move.It will not accept user input on the surface during playback.

 ## Developing and building the Javascript